COATnor/coatnor.github.io/index.rst

 Modules
 __________________________________________

-Datasets are additionally grouped in Modules, accoring to the food web module structure of COAT.
+Datasets are additionally grouped in Modules, according to the food web module structure of COAT.

 The modules are separated data compartments, and users need to be module editors to be able to upload datasets to a specific module.